nickk-o/MLOps/README.md

 # Terraform Infrastructure

 Terraform repository for the AWS and Kubernetes infrastructure used in the project.
-The repository provisions the base network, the EKS cluster, and the Argo CD installation that drives GitOps deployments from a separate manifests repository.
+This repository provisions the base network, the EKS cluster, and the Argo CD installation.
+Application workloads are synchronized by Argo CD from a separate GitOps repository.

 ## Repositories